berbecki/pyroglare/README.md

 pyroglare
 =========

-new awesome CP theme for PyroCMS
+New awesome CP theme for PyroCMS.